Radio Resource Management for Cellular-Connected UAV: A Learning Approach: System Model and Problem Formulation

 The constraint (\ref{Constraint1}) makes sure that the DUE can at most occupy one single RB each time.
-The constraint (\ref{Constraint2}) is the normalization requirement for transmit beamforming vector, which ensures that the transmit power of each available BS $b\in\breve{\mathcal{B}}_{o}^{k}$ equals to $P$.
-The constraint (\ref{Constraint3}) indicates that $C_{u}^{k}(t)$ is a binary variable.
+The constraint (\ref{Constraint2}) is the normalization requirement for transmit beamforming vector, which ensures that the transmit power of each available BS $b\in\breve{\mathcal{B}}_{o}^{k}$ equals $P$.
+The constraint (\ref{Constraint3}) indicates that $C_{u}^{k}(t)$ is a binary variable. {The constraint (\ref{Constraint4}) claims that DUE's trajectory should remain in the considered subregion.}

 It is extremely challenging to solve the proposed optimization problem (P1), given the listed constraints.
-The main difficulties can be concluded as follows: 1) the closed-form expression of $EOD_{u}\{C_{u}^{k}(t), \vec{\omega}_{bu}\}$ should be derived, which is extraordinarily sophisticated, if not impossible; 2) the variations of LoS/NLoS pathloss, small-scale fading $\vec{h}_{bu}$ and the B2G transmit beamforming vector $\vec{\omega}_{bg}$ should be taken into consideration, which are dynamic over time horizon and dependent on their modellings; 3) even given the closed-form expression of the optimization object (\ref{ProposedProblem}) and the perfect knowledge of the considered cellular-connected UAV network, it is still mathematically inefficient to be tackled for the non-convexity of mix-integer constraint (\ref{Constraint3}) and that of the optimization object (\ref{ProposedProblem}) w.r.t. $C_{u}^{k}(t)$ and $\vec{\omega}_{bu}$.
-To provide a better alternative solving the proposed optimization problem, DRL-aided solution will be proposed in this paper.
+The main difficulties can be portrayed as follows: 1) the closed-form expression of $EOD_{u}\{C_{u}^{k}(t), \vec{w}_{bu}\}$ should be derived, which is extraordinarily sophisticated, if not impossible; 2) the variations of LoS/NLoS pathloss, small-scale fading $\vec{h}_{bu}$ and the B2G transmit beamforming vector $\vec{w}_{bg}$ should be taken into consideration, which are dynamic over time horizon and dependent on their modellings; 3) even given the closed-form expression of the optimization object (\ref{ProposedProblem}) and the perfect knowledge of the considered cellular-connected UAV network, it is still mathematically inefficient to be tackled for the non-convexity of mix-integer constraint (\ref{Constraint3}) and that of the optimization object (\ref{ProposedProblem}) w.r.t. $C_{u}^{k}(t)$ and $\vec{w}_{bu}$. {Fortunately, DRL is famous for being able to learn patterns from unknown environments in a trial-and-error fashion and thus can help solve sophisticated optimization problems via inherently maximizing its long-term return of raw optimization objective.
+Thus, this paper resorts to initiating a DRL solution to tackle (P1).}